 on Hooper Ridge Rd (Co Rd 86) at the intersection of Boudinot Ln

 Remnants: Concord Church and Cemetery a mile south of the GPS Coordinates on Kasler Creek

 Description: This small farming and postal town was founded by the Linscott family from Maine which owned land in both Ames and Homer Township.
 Albert W. Wolfe (1848 – 1926) was the only known postmaster.
 He moved to Franklin County and was buried with relatives in Green Lawn Cemetery on Greenlawn Ave in Columbus.
 The present Concord Church brick structure was completed in 1895.
-Some members of the Linscott family were buried in Concord and Hooper Ridge Cemeteries in Ames Township.
+Some members of the Linscott family were buried in Concord Cemetery and Hooper Ridge Cemetery on Hooper Ridge Rd in Ames Township.